GeoscienceAustralia/sar-pyrosar/README.md

 # Setup
 - Add user credentials to the files stored in the credentials folder
     - Earthdata credentials - https://urs.earthdata.nasa.gov/users/new
-    - Add these to both credentials_earthdata.yaml and .netrc file
+    - Add these to both the credentials_earthdata.yaml and .netrc file
+    - Add AWS account details to credentials_earthdata.yaml
 - build the docker container
 ```bash
 docker build . -t pyrosar